[icon]

 Summary: A Python/tkinter text-editor and code-launcher program and component

-Usage: Download and start source code, Mac app, and Windows and Linux executables
+Usage: Download and start source code, macOS app, and Windows executable

-History: This is a much-enhanced version of code that originally appeared in the book PP4E
+History: A radically enhanced version of code that originally appeared in PP4E

 Contents